1759 - British expedition against Martinique and Guadeloupe

 - Fortescue J. W., A History of the British Army Vol. II, MacMillan, London, 1899, pp. 346-357

-Dull, Jonathan R.: The French Navy and the Seven Years’ War, Lincoln: University of Nebraska Press, Appendix H
+Dull, Jonathan R.: The French Navy and the Seven Years’ War, Lincoln: University of Nebraska Press, p.
+119, Appendix H

 Jean-Pierre Loriot and Jean Charles Soulié for information on the French forces defending Guadeloupe